Unknownplaylist/Kaltura-Downloader-Extension/README.md

 # Explanation
 - Load the page
-- When you play the video, the extension finds for the "GET" request matching the parameter, which is the ending of "GET" request url being seg-1-v1-a1.ts
+- When you play the video, the extension finds the "GET" request matching the parameter, which is the ending of the "GET" request URL being seg-1-v1-a1.ts
   - Found in [background.js](background.js)
   ```
   function onWebRequestCompleted(details) {